Forward-Time Equivalent of a "Retrocausal" Diffusion Hidden Variable Model for Quantum Mechanics: Mean-Field Interpretation

 If the initial states $\left(q^N_i(0)\right)_{i=1}^N$ are sampled from an iid (or more generally, exchangeable) distribution, then it follows from standard results on propagation of chaos for McKean-Vlasov systems that, in the limit $N\to\infty$ (so long as relevant derivatives are bounded), we have $\mu^N_t\to\mu_t$ in the sense of convergence in the Wasserstein metric \citep[][Thm.\ 3.1]{ChDi22b}, which also implies weak* convergence, or convergence in distribution.
 Further, a defining feature of the mollifier is that $K^N\to\delta$ (weak* convergence as tempered distributions), so we also have $\tilde\mu_t^N\to\mu_t$.
 Thus we have $\bar a^N_2\to\bar a_2$ (convergence in distribution), matching the guidance term in Eq.\ \eqref{eq:guidancedrift}.

 In this mean-field limit, the stochastically evolving empirical measure $\mu^N_t$ converges to the \emph{deterministically} evolving measure $\mu_t$, whose flow is determined by the Fokker-Planck Eq.\ \eqref{eq:Fokker-Planck}.
 Furthermore, the $N$-system \emph{decouples}, so that each particle in the ensemble can be treated as evolving independently only taking into account interactions with the background field $\mu_t$.
-These features characterize \emph{propagation of chaos} (See \citep{ChDi22a,ChDi22b,Sznitman1991} for comprehensive reviews of the theory and many applications of this vast topic).
-The picture provided by our mean-field interpretation also bears an interesting resemblance to the proposal of \citet{HaDeWi14}, which aims to recover quantum dynamics from the interaction of many classical worlds.
+These features characterize \emph{propagation of chaos} (See \citep{ChDi22a,ChDi22b,Sz91} for comprehensive reviews of the theory and many applications of this vast topic).

+One might wonder whether the $N$-system we propose could provide an alternative physical interpretation, or whether it can only serve as a formal or heuristic analogy.
+While of course an interpretation of the $N$ system as providing a formal or heuristic analogy is possible, we note that the picture provided by our mean-field interpretation also bears an interesting resemblance to the proposal of \citet{HaDeWi14}, which aims to recover quantum dynamics from the interaction of many classical worlds.
+We suggest that one might develop a full physical interpretation of the $N$-system approximation by treating the interacting particles as something like worlds.
+For the purposes of the current paper, we remain agnostic between these interpretive options.
+A complete discussion would require weighing the costs and benefits of ``many-worlds" and ``single-world" interpretations.

+Our discussion of the connection between propagation of chaos and reverse-time diffusion is anticipated by \citet{Na93}, who applied similar methods directly to the evolution of the wavefunction, treating the Schr\"odinger equation as a type of diffusion equation (See also \citep{NaTa87a,NaTa87b}).
+Here, we have extended these methods from treating wavefunction amplitudes to directly treating probabilities represented by Husimi functions.